Global Tea Faculty

 Values-based food supply chains, value-added foods, agritourism, food safety compliance costs, cooperatives, and identifying marketing and specialty crop opportunities for smaller-scale farmers.

 Dr. Heymann works on sensory descriptive analyses of alcoholic beverages such as wine, spirits and beer.
-She will bring this expertise to tea.
+Professor Heymann will bring this expertise to tea.

-Dr. Holt’s research interests includes the role of diet on cardiometabolic health, with a focus on the effects of dietary components from whole foods on metabolism and physiologic response.
+Dr. Holt’s research interests include the role of diet on cardiometabolic health, with a focus on the effects of dietary components from whole foods on metabolism and physiologic response.

-Her research focuses on themes of place and space, with particular interest in neglected sites of fashion interest such as small cities and towns and rural areas and their interplay with intersecting identities regarding gender, sexuality, ethnicity, age, social class, and national identity.
+Professor Kaiser's research focuses on themes of place and space, with a particular interest in neglected sites of fashion interest such as small cities and towns and rural areas and their interplay with intersecting identities regarding gender, sexuality, ethnicity, age, social class, and national identity.

 Dr. Kyu Hyun Kim is currently working on his second book manuscript Treasonous Patriots: War Mobilization, Colonial Modernity and the Problem of Identity in the Late Colonial Korea.
-His interest in tea concerns the rise of health food consumption and related industries in relation to the recovery of "Eastern culture" in contemporary Korea.
+Associate Professor Kim's interest in tea concerns the rise of health food consumption and related industries in relation to the recovery of "Eastern culture" in contemporary Korea.

 Research Description coming soon